-Ever since I started this blog, I’ve slowly developed a much deeper appreciation for the arts.
-Music, literature, theatre and art are things I’ve often scoffed at in the past, yet my struggles with writing have humbled me a little in that arena.
-As I’ve discovered, creating something beautiful from nothing is definitely a talent to be admired.
+I’ve been developing a deeper appreciation for the arts these days.
+Music, literature, theatre and art are things I’ve often scoffed at in the past, yet my struggles with writing have humbled me in that arena.
+As I’ve discovered, creating something beautiful from nothing is a talent to be admired.

 So, while travelling through Siem Reap last month I was delighted when the people of Phare: The Cambodian Circus reached out and invited me along to see their show.